VSrinivasaRaghavan/github-actions-cctray/README.md

 `export GITHUB_FGPAT={your token here}`

+### 4. export REPO_OWNER_NAME (Repository owner name, the name before slash in the repo name) and REPO_NAME (Github repository whose workflow runs to be fetched) as environment variables

-### 4. Run the either of these commands to start the application that translate github actions
+### 5. Run the either of these commands to start the application that translate github actions
 API response to a form CCMenu can understand.

 `./batect run`